-As a raw material, the cork encompasses a large group of unmatched features.
-At the same time, it is fully biodegradable, renewable, recyclable, reusable and able to circulate continuously in the economy.
-Although recycled cork cannot be incorporated into cork stoppers anymore, it can be integrated into numerous products.
-Based on this principle, the Greencork project – the national program for the selective collection of stoppers for recycling – was launched in Portugal in partnership with the non-governmental organization Quercus and others.
+As a raw material, cork has many unrivalled features.
+It is simultaneously fully biodegradable, renewable, recyclable, reusable and able to circulate continuously in the economy.
+Although recycled cork can no-longer be incorporated into cork stoppers, it can be integrated into numerous products.
+Based on this principle, the Greencork project – the national programme for the selective collection of stoppers for recycling – was launched in Portugal in partnership with the non-governmental organization Quercus and others.

-The project aims to promote a new recycling practice, increase the CO2 retention period associated with cork stoppers, and raise public awareness of the environmental advantages of cork products as a support to the cork oak ecosystem.
-Greencork also allows the financing of a project that ensures the planting of Portuguese native trees, namely the cork oak, already contributing to the planting of thousands of trees in various parts of the country.
+The project aims to promote new recycling practices, increase the CO2 retention period associated with cork stoppers, and raise public awareness of the environmental advantages of cork products as a support to the cork oak ecosystem.
+Greencork also includes the financing of a project to plant Portuguese native trees, notably the cork oak, and already contributes to the planting of thousands of trees in various parts of the country.

-The promotion of cork recycling projects has also been also carried out at an international level for some time, through the following projects with the involvement of Corticeira Amorim:
+The promotion of cork recycling projects has been carried out at international level for some time, through the following projects involving Corticeira Amorim:

-This is North America’s largest cork stopper collection program, boosted by the involvement of the Canadian footwear company SOLE, which incorporates recycled cork in the production shoe’s soles;
+This is North America’s largest cork stopper collection programme, boosted by the involvement of the Canadian footwear company SOLE, which incorporates recycled cork in the production of shoe soles;

-This program has already collected millions of cork stoppers which have contributed to donating funds to various causes such as cancer research and social support projects;
+This programme has collected millions of cork stoppers thereby contributing to the donation of funds to various causes such as cancer research and social support projects;

-Project developed in collaboration with several associations, which manage more than 5,000 cork stopper’s collection points and receive a donation for their social support projects.
+This project has been developed in collaboration with several associations, and manages more than 5,000 cork stopper collection points, enabling donations to their social support projects.

-It aims to obtain used or surplus cork stoppers to give them a new life, still creating employment.
+This project aims to collect used or surplus cork stoppers to give them new life, while creating employment.

-These projects are notorious examples of promoting the principles of a circular economy by Corticeira Amorim, while reflecting its strong social impact.
-Since the beginning of the projects, more than 550 million cork stoppers have been collected for recycling and donated more than 1.5 M € for social causes and reforestation.
+These projects are significant examples of the promotion of the principles of a circular economy by Corticeira Amorim, to have a strong social impact.
+Since the beginning of the projects, more than 550 million cork stoppers have been collected for recycling and over 1.5 M € donated for social causes and reforestation.